Arcaea-Infinity/UnofficialArcaeaAPI.Docs/README.md

 ### Note

-> Some APIs have an access limit of 10 requests per IP per day without a token.
+> Some APIs will be inaccessible without a token.

 ### Community